sphinx-doc/sphinx/doc/concepts.rst

    The second line above will link to the ``strings`` document, but will use the title "All about strings" instead of the title of the ``strings`` document.

-   In the end, all documents under the :term:`documentation root` must occur in some ``toctree`` directive; Sphinx will emit a warning if it finds a file that is not included, because that means that this file will not be reachable through standard navigation.
-Use :confval:`unused_documents` to explicitly exclude documents from this check.
+   In the end, all documents in the :term:`source directory` (or subdirectories) must occur in some ``toctree`` directive; Sphinx will emit a warning if it finds a file that is not included, because that means that this file will not be reachable through standard navigation.
+Use :confval:`unused_documents` to explicitly exclude documents from this check, and :confval:`exclude_dirs` to exclude whole directories.

    The "master document" (selected by :confval:`master_doc`) is the "root" of the TOC tree hierarchy.
 It can be used as the documentation's main page, or